 The Bulletin of Symbolic Logic was established in 1995 by the Association for Symbolic Logic to provide a journal of high standards that would be both accessible and of interest to as wide an audience as possible.
 It is designed to cover all areas within the purview of the ASL: mathematical logic and its applications, philosophical and non-classical logic and its applications, history and philosophy of logic, and philosophy and methodology of mathematics.

-The Bulletin of Symbolic Logic primarily publishes two types of papers:
+The Bulletin of Symbolic Logic primarily publishes two types of papers: articles and communications.

 Communications should be announcements of important new results and ideas in any aspect of logic; they may be short papers in their final form or preliminary announcements (extended abstracts, position papers) of longer, full papers that will be published elsewhere.
 In any case, they should include, in addition to a description of the new results or ideas, enough history, background, and explanation to make the significance of the work apparent to a wide audience.
-Communications will be quickly refereed and published with six months of the submission of final version.

-The Bulletin also publishes obituaries, reports of ASL meetings, Notices of interest to logicians, and the annual listing of ASL officers, Council members, committee members, and institutional members of the Association.
+The Bulletin also publishes obituaries, reports of ASL meetings, notices of interest to logicians, and the annual listing of ASL officers, Council members, committee members, and institutional members of the Association.